fizyk20/gr-raytracer/README.md

 - Use an arbitrary background image
 - Set the position, velocity and orientation of the observer
 - Choose resolution up to 512x512

+## Details
+More details and a compiled version are available at http://ebvalaim.mydevil.net/en/raytracer-2/